Neil Robinson (motorcyclist): 1986 season

 The following round was held at Circuito de Jerez, Spain.
 Although the hot track conditions experienced during the race were something to which Robinson was not particularly accustomed to, he nevertheless managed to secure third place behind race winner Graeme McGregor.

 Technical misfortune accompanied Robinson at the following round which was raced on the road circuit at Vila Real.
 Again Robinson started the race brightly and led the field until a loose fairing forced him to stop and make adjustments.
 The time lost undergoing the alterations meant Robinson slipped down the field, finally coming home in fifth place.

 The Championship then moved on to Finland with the Imatra Circuit playing host.
 Robinson was again at the head of the field, tussling for the lead when his machine sustained a puncture.
-Whilst this resulted in him missing out on top spot, Robinson was still able to secure the third step on the podium.
+Whilst this resulted in him missing out on first place, Robinson was still able to secure 3rd place on the podium.

 The World Championship concluded at the 1986 Ulster Grand Prix where Robinson achieved a memorable performance in the Formula 1 Race.
 In wet conditions Robinson claimed victory over Joey Dunlop, who at that time was the newly crowned World TT Formula 1 Champion.
 Robinson's further endeavours at the meeting resulted in disappointment in the TT Classic Race which saw him retire with a blown engine whilst Dunlop upped the outright lap record to 120.83 mi/h.

 A collection of results saw Robinson standing on the threshold of what promised to be a brilliant international career, being on the cusp of signing a full-time contract with the factory Suzuki Racing Team when he became the 13th rider to die on the Oliver's Mount circuit at Scarborough.
 Competing at the circuit for the first time, Robinson crashed in dense undergrowth and trees on the uphill Quarry Hills section on his sixth lap of practice.
 He suffered head injuries and a broken leg, and died in the evening in Hull Royal Infirmary.